 - (a) The depth of the rear yard of a new infill house must be a minimum of 40 percent of the depth of the lot.
-In addition, the house must not extend more than 4.6 m (15 feet) beyond the rear of the adjoining houses. - (b) If the garage is attached to the house, the depth of the rear yard of a new infill house plus the minimum rear yard setback must be at least a minimum of 30 percent of the depth of the lot.
+In addition, the house must not extend more than 4.6 m (15 feet) beyond the rear of the adjoining houses. - (b) If the garage is attached to the house, the depth of the rear yard of a new infill house must be a minimum of 30 percent of the depth of the lot.
 In addition, the house must not extend more than 6.1 m (20 feet) beyond the rear of the adjoining houses.